nitesh4146/Bumblebee/README.md

   * Comparison of different backbones driving on San Francisco map. [video](https://www.youtube.com/watch?v=MhFzb6Eb2CQ)

 ### Conclusion
+* RNN based backbone can finish all maps we tried, showing it's promising to consider long dependencies of sequence based tasks like steering estimation in autonomous driving.
+* There is a trade-off between the number of parameters and security in autonomous driving.
+However, once the inference time can meet the minimum requirement of online inference, we only need to consider security then.
+* Good feature extractors in typical tasks like image classification, cannot always work in steering estimation.
+Specially designed models are needed for such a time-sensitive and accuracy-sensitive task.

 ### References
 1. Bojarski, M.,Testa, D., Dworakowski, D., Firner, B., Flepp, B., Goyal, P., Jackel, L., Monfort, M., Muller, U., Zhang, J., Zhang, X., Zhao, J., & Zieba, K. (2016).
 End to End Learning for Self-Driving Cars.
 ArXiv, abs/1604.07316.